By: Marilyn L. Davis

 Confidence and Center Stage Comes Later for Some

-As an older writer, I falsely believed that all my life experiences would make writing easier, or stories and anecdotes would magically flow onto the page.
+As an older writer, I falsely believed that all my life experiences would make writing easier or stories and anecdotes would magically flow onto the page.
 With those misconceptions, I created a lot of pressure to perform by laboring over every word.

 - Is this an authentic word for me?

-- Did I write interesting content?
+- Did I write engaging, informative, and exciting content?